 | Animal | Lion |

-Barbas is closely linked to the planet Mercury, which fits his role as a master of information and mechanics.
-Mercury represents communication, intelligence, and the movement of information.
-Under Barbas, these qualities are twisted into the revelation of secrets and the creation of complex diseases.
+Barbas is closely linked to the planet Mercury, which matches his role as a master of information and mechanics.
+Mercury stands for communication, intelligence, and the flow of information.
+With Barbas, these traits become ways to reveal secrets and create complex diseases.

-Barbas is also connected to the zodiac sign Aries, which matches his lion form and gives him a fiery, aggressive energy.
-Historical grimoires say he is best summoned on Wednesday, Mercury’s day, to use this quick and changing power.
+Barbas is also connected to the zodiac sign Aries, which fits his lion form and gives him a fiery, aggressive energy.
+Old grimoires say he is best summoned on Wednesday, the day of Mercury, to use this fast and changing power.

 The element of Fire is also important for Barbas.
-It matches the heat of a lion and the fire needed for the crafts he teaches.
-This fire is not for life, but for building his ‘mansions’ and causing the fevers of the diseases he spreads.
+It matches the heat of a lion and the fire used in the crafts he teaches.
+This fire is not for giving life, but for building his ‘mansions’ and causing the fevers of the diseases he spreads.

-Talismans for Barbas often use the metal mercury, showing his ability to change from lion to man and back.
-These symbols help anchor him in the physical world and connect his power to the East, where the sun rises, and his lion strength is strongest.
+Talismans for Barbas often use the metal mercury, showing his power to change from lion to man and back again.
+These symbols help keep him connected to the physical world and link his strength to the East, where the sun rises, and his lion power is at its peak.

 Barbas’s Sigil

-The Sigil of Barbas (or Marbas) is a complex geometric symbol found in the Ars Goetia.
-It is seen as the demon’s ‘signature’ and is needed to bind him.
+The Sigil of Barbas is a complex geometric symbol found in the Ars Goetia.
+It is considered the demon’s ‘signature’ and is needed to bind him.
 In the past, people would draw the sigil on a lamen or a metal plate, often made of tin or mercury-coated lead, and wear it during rituals.

-The sigil works as a spiritual tether.
-Without it, Barbas’s lion form was thought to be uncontrollable and dangerous for the summoner.
-The sigil was used to compel him to take human form and to force him to answer questions honestly rather than lie.
+The sigil acts as a spiritual tether.
+Without it, Barbas’s lion form was believed to be uncontrollable and dangerous for the summoner.
+The sigil was used to compel him to take human form and to ensure he answered questions honestly rather than lie.

 You may also enjoy: